github-clonner/private-tor-network/README.md

 ### Quickstart

-The easiest way to get a tor network up and running is to use `docker swarm deploy` command:
+The easiest way to get a tor network up and running is to use `docker stack deploy` command:

 ```
 docker stack deploy --compose-file docker-compose.yml torstack